pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 title: Pivotal Elastic Runtime v1.6.0.0 Release Notes
 ---

+## 1.6.7.0 Patch

+This version fixes an issue for applications running on Windows containers that have very long file paths in their application project.
+You don't need to upgrade to this version unless you use Windows .NET applications with long file paths.

 ## 1.6.6.0 Patch

 This patch includes CVE patches for [USN-2821-1](http://www.ubuntu.com/usn/usn-2821-1/) and [USN-2820-1](http://www.ubuntu.com/usn/usn-2820-1/).
 Additional information can be found at https://pivotal.io/security